duanecosta/PASTA/documentation/index.rst

 *LTER NIS Documentation*
 ========================

-This website is the official documentation for the *LTER Network Information System* and, more specifically, the *Provenance Aware Synthesis Tracking Architecture* (PASTA).
+This website is the official documentation of the *LTER Network Information System* and, more specifically, the *Provenance Aware Synthesis Tracking Architecture* (PASTA).

 *Site contents:*